Realism is NOT About the Details: Video Resources & Project Information

 Do you color the details first?

-Yes, we love coloring with alcohol markers or colored pencils but we prefer some projects over others because of the details…
+We love coloring with alcohol markers or colored pencils but some projects are more enjoyable because of the details…

 the stripes on a cat